bitlogik/uniblow/README.md

 ## Development

+### ToDo list

+in development :

+* EOS network
+* ERC20 tokens on ETH
+* LTC, BCH, DOGE
+* Use win32 CNG key storage TPM as device
+* PGP device to secure with a hardware key

 ### Use it from source

 * For the GUI, [install wxPython 4](https://wxpython.org/pages/downloads/) with your system binaries wheels.
     * Windows and MacOS: Use `pip3 install -U wxPython`
     * Linux : use your package manager, as `apt-get install python3-wxgtk4.0`
-* Install dependencies
+* Install this package and its dependencies
-    * `python3 -m pip install -U cryptography ecdsa pysha3 qrcode`
+    * `python3 -m pip install .`
 * For ETH, put your Infura key in ETHwallet, or use the EtherscanAPI

 ### Add more cryptos